Next Gen Barber (Integrated Barbering VCE VM)

 Vocational Major Work Related Skills (WRS) examines a range of skills, knowledge and capabilities relevant to achieving individual career and educational goals.
 Students will develop a broad understanding of workplace environments and the future of work and education, in order to engage in theoretical and practical planning and decision-making for a successful transition to their desired pathway.
 The study considers four key areas: the future of work; workplace skills and capabilities; industrial relations and the workplace environment and practice; and the development of a personal portfolio.
 Students will have the opportunity to apply the knowledge and skills gained from this study in the classroom environment and through Structured Workplace Learning (SWL).

-Students must complete Units 1 and 2 to be eligible to attain the Vocational Major certificate
+Students must complete 2 Units of Work Related Skills to be eligible for their VCE Vocational Major certificate

 VCE: Unit 1, 2, 3 & 4 sequence available